cdcasey/12gov3/posts/2019-10-01-askonetogrowon-4-what-is-vermiculite-what-is-perlite/index.md

 excerpt: ""
 ---

-In this mini-episode, Hallie explains the difference between perlite and vermiculite, what they're good for, and when to use them.
+In this mini-episode, Hallie explains the difference between perlite and vermiculite, what they’re good for, and when to use them.

 **Connect with us!**
 [twitter.com/onetogrowonpod](https://twitter.com/onetogrowonpod)